 Ken Rockwell: Ken has some strong opinions about various aspects of both film and digital photography and he's not shy about expressing them!

-Grandma's Saloon & Grill: The best dish I've ever found in any restaurant is served up here; Wild Cajun Chicken.
+Grandma's Saloon & Grill: One of the best dishes I've ever found in any restaurant is served up here; Wild Cajun Chicken.
 This delight to the palette never gets old for me.
 If your tastes run differently, they have a very extensive menu of well-done items here.
-Duluth, the Twin Cities, Fargo and Virginia have restaurants operating.
+Duluth, the Twin Cities, and Virginia have restaurants operating.

 Pizza Luce: If you're looking for one of Duluth's best pizzas, look no further.
 This "mini-chain" with other outlets in Minneapolis expanded to Duluth several years ago, and it was a much welcomed addition to Duluth's pizza choices.